The Chocolate Works: Closure

 In 2004, Kraft Foods decided to switch production of remaining products All Gold and Chocolate Orange to factories in Belgium, Sweden, Poland and Slovakia, and close the plant.
 The factory closed on 30 September 2005.

+On 4 March 2005, several components of the former factory complex were designated Grade II in separate listings.
+These comprised the liquor factory; the clock tower, water tower and boiler house with the attached transformer house; the main factory; the time office block; and the head offices.

 Redevelopment

-Bought by developers Grantside, they consulted local people on how to develop the site, renamed The Chocolate Works.
-Their initial proposed development was rejected by the City of York Council.
-In February 2010, with the Grade II listed Time Office and Art Deco clock tower secured and scheduled for refurbishment and despite objections from the Commission for Architecture and the Built Environment, the firm was given planning permission for a £165 million mixed-use of residential, commercial and leisure.
-The eventual scheme is projected to create more than 2,700 new jobs in new and refurbished offices, two hotels, shops, bars, cafés and restaurants, over 250 homes, a nursery, care home and medical centre.
+Bought by developers Grantside, the site was the subject of local consultation on future uses and was renamed The Chocolate Works.
+Their initial development proposal was rejected by the City of York Council.
+In February 2010, with the Grade II-listed time office building and Art Deco clock tower secured and scheduled for refurbishment, and despite objections from the Commission for Architecture and the Built Environment, the firm was granted planning permission for a £165 million mixed-use scheme of residential, commercial and leisure development.
+The eventual scheme was projected to create more than 2,700 jobs in new and refurbished offices, two hotels, shops, bars, cafés and restaurants, over 250 homes, a nursery, care home and medical centre.

-Redevelopment started in 2011, with removal of asbestos by trained and certified contractors, followed by demolition of non-scheduled buildings in early 2012.
+Redevelopment began in 2011 with asbestos removal by trained and certified contractors, followed by demolition of non-scheduled buildings in early 2012.

 In April 2013, the site was acquired by joint developers Henry Boot Developments and David Wilson Homes.
 Approval for a scheme to create 173 apartments was granted in June 2015.

-In March 2023, following a £60,000 renovation project, the clock in the tower of the Chocolate Works began to function once again after a pause of 15 years.
+In March 2023, following a £60,000 renovation project, the clock in the tower of the Chocolate Works began functioning again after a pause of 15 years.